-[Editor’s Note: This book is a true must read for people interested in the evolution and re-normalization of cannabis into our culture.]
+[Editor’s Note: This is an excellent book review by John Veit.
+The book is a must read for anyone interested in the evolution and re-normalization of cannabis into our culture.]

 “There is nothing inherently ecological about the cannabis plant.
 The environmental problems associated with cannabis are problems of social policy.
 The ecological impacts are the result of prohibitionist policy regimes that began in the early part of the 20th Century.”
 Dr. Anthony Silvaggio, author of two chapters in Where There’s Smoke: The Environmental Science, Public Policy, and Politics of Marijuana, uses this quote to begin panel discussions.

 And this book proves his point.
 It’s a must-have for any so-called cannabis expert, policy maker, academic, journalist, activist, or pot smoker.
 The environmental impacts, sociology, and modern political history of cannabis in the United States are covered in exhaustive and innovative detail that’s academically rigorous and accessible to civilian readers.
 Recurring throughout the book are pointed examples of how cannabis prohibition and regulation exacerbate environmental damage and magnify social inequity.